oVirt/ovirt-site/source/develop/dev-process/working-with-gerrit.html.md

 In the oVirt project we use Gerrit to review new commits.
 With Gerrit, it's easy to add comments and suggestions, ask questions, and more.
 In the following sections you will find a step-by-step directions for setting up Gerrit in your development environment.

-To get started, go to [gerrit.ovirt.org.](http://gerrit.ovirt.org)
+To get started, go to [gerrit.ovirt.org.](https://gerrit.ovirt.org)

 ## Registering as a User

 You can register as a user with any OpenID provider.
 Alternatively, sign in with:

-* Gerrit or Google OAuth 2.0
+* GitHub or Google OAuth 2.0
 * Your Launchpad or Yahoo IDs
 * Any fedora FAS account, using: &lt;username&gt;.id.fedoraproject.org

 Once you log in, choose a Gerrit username.
-The same username will be used for SSH configuration (Settings --> HTTP Password).
+This username will be used to generate an HTTP password (Settings --> HTTP Password).

 ## SSH Configuration